beProsto/OWL/docs/MouseEvent.md

 - `IsVisible()` - Returns the visibility of the mouse cursor.
 - `SetPosition()` - Sets the cursor's position in window.
 - `GetPosition()` - Returns the cursor's position in window.
-- `GetPositionFromEvent()` - Returns the cursor's position in window based on mouse motion event (useful if GetPosition() doesn't work like you would like it to).

 __Example of usage:__
 ```cpp